MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming/creating-and-managing-live-smooth-streaming-publishing-points.md

 ## Requirements

-This walkthrough requires that you install the the IIS Live Smooth Streaming extension in IIS Media Services 4 on a Web server running [Internet Information Services (IIS) 7](https://go.microsoft.com/?linkid=9738612).
+This walkthrough requires that you install the IIS Live Smooth Streaming extension in IIS Media Services 4 on a Web server running [Internet Information Services (IIS) 7](https://go.microsoft.com/?linkid=9738612).
 For more information about how to set up this configuration, see [Getting Started with IIS Live Smooth Streaming](getting-started-with-iis-live-smooth-streaming.md).

 <a id="create"></a>